The Vermont Statutes Online

 (B) misuse of official position for personal or economic gain;

-(C) excessive use of force under color of authority, second offense;
+(C) excessive use of force under authority of the State, first offense;

 (3) “Category C conduct” means any allegation of misconduct pertaining to Council processes or operations, including: